-For data stored in a repository by authors of this research paper:
+For previously published data currently stored in a repository by authors of this research paper:

-Data are available from Dryad (Smith et al. 2019): [Dryad data set DOI]
+Data (Smith et al. 2019) are available from Dryad: [Dryad data set DOI]

 [Include complete Smith et al. 2019 data set entry in the Literature Cited and cite as appropriate in the main text.
 Please note: This option is used only for material that is currently publicly available.
 Do not use this option to refer to the link where your data will eventually be made available if the manuscript is accepted.]

 For data previously released and published by individuals other than authors of this research paper:

 Data sets utilized for this research are as follows: [citation(s) with DOI/URL data set links]

-[Include complete citation entries in the Literature Citations when possible and cite as appropriate in the main text]
+[Include complete citation entries in the Literature Cited when possible and cite as appropriate in the main text]